abysslover/deepparcellation/README.md

 ### Prepare T1-weighted MR images

-1. Convert MR image to Neuroimaging Informatics Technology Initiative (NIfTI) format.
+1. Convert MR images to Neuroimaging Informatics Technology Initiative (NIfTI) format.
-2. The parent directory name of a nifti file path will be used as **Subject Id** during prediction.
+2. The parent directory name of a NIfTI file path will be used as **Subject Id** during prediction.
 3. You can specify either **an input path** of the NIfTI file or **input direcotry** of many NIfTI files.

 ### Install DeepParcellation